JCR94/multinational-retail-data-centralisation/README.md

 These three files need to be in the yaml_files directory before executing the Python files.
 You may use the templates provided.
 Simply open them in your favorite editor, modify the details, and rename the files to remove the `_template` qualifier (e.g. rename `api_keys_template.yaml` to `api_key.yaml`).

+## How to use

-To use, follow the following steps:
+To use the program, follow the following steps:

 1. Create a database (e.g. through pgAdmin 4).
-2. Create the YAML files above with the correct credentials.
+2. Create the [YAML files described above](#files) with the correct credentials.
 3. If not connected yet, log in to the AWS CLI, which is necessary to retrieve one of the data points from an AWS Bucket.
 4. Run the `__main.py__` file inside the `python_scripts` directory with
    ```bash